acmepjz/md4lean/README.md

 There is an extremely hacky solution for compiling under Windows, which is working but not widely tested.
 It will call Lean's built-in clang compiler, which is shipped with full library files, but without headers.
 To overcome missing header problem, the minimal ad-hoc C headers are provided.

+## Versions

+Users of Lean versions 4.21 and 4.22 should use commit 44da417da3705ede62b5c39382ddd2261ec3933e of this library.
+Users of later versions can track `main`.